kuuaalo/achievement-converter/README.md

-# Achievement Converter - Program for game achievement file conversion.
+# Achievement Converter
 ## Description
-Achievement Converter is a python program for converting achievement files and from different store platforms' formats.
+Achievement Converter is a python program for converting achievement files to and from different store platforms' formats.
 Currently supported formats are Steam (.vdf), MS Store (.xml) and Epic (.csv).
 ## Installation
 ### Dependencies